On the Utility of Model Learning in HRI: Performance under Incorrect Modeling Assumptions

-\textbf{``Panicking" -- Humans might behave in irrational heuristic ways.} Humans might also use heuristics that are irrational.
+\textbf{``Panicking" -- Humans might be heuristic-driven.} Humans might also use heuristics that are irrational.
 Our ``Panicking" modification combines the slower speed of the ``Bounded-Controls" modification with an additional heuristic of stopping immediately if another car is fewer than 2 car-lengths behind.
 This is inspired by a newer driver, whose inexperience causes him to drive slowly and panic when another car approaches.
-This modification is furthest from the ToM assumptions.